ATPHHe/Customizable-Zombies/README.md

 # How to modify configuration files for Steam Dedicated Server (12/9/20)

-**(SKIP to Step 9 if you already have a Dedicated Server with this mod added, created and working.)**
+**NOTE: (SKIP to Step 9 if you already have a Dedicated Server with this mod added, created and working.)**

 1. If you have not set up a Steam Dedicated Server already, click this link and follow the guide below the headings, "**Through the Steam Client**" and "**Starting the Server**". https://steamcommunity.com/sharedfiles/filedetails/?id=514493377